GrumpyOldTroll/draft-jholland-quic-multicast/draft-jholland-quic-multicast.md

 A client has the option of refusal and the power to impose upper bound maxima on several resources (see {{flow-control}}), but otherwise its join status for all multicast channels is entirely managed by the server.

- * A client MUST NOT join a channel without receiving instructions from a server to do so
+ * A client MUST NOT join a channel without receiving instructions from a server to do so.
- * A client MUST leave joined channels when instructed by the server to do so
+ * A client MUST leave joined channels when instructed by the server to do so.
- * A client MAY leave channels or refuse to join channels, regardless of instructions from the server
+ * A client MAY leave channels or refuse to join channels, regardless of instructions from the server.

 ## Channel Management